-So, which should you choose as a hard-pressed small business owner with a need to control costs?
+So, which should you choose to control costs?
 Software WAFs are cheaper than hardware solutions.
 However, don’t think that there are no hardware costs to installing WAF software on your servers.
 You probably planned your server hardware capacity and so adding on an extra function will take up disk space, use memory and tie up CPU processors.
 You may have to extend your server capacity in order to host a WAF, so there are hardware costs involved.

 Onsite skill sets are also a consideration.
 It is probable that your system administration staff are all familiar with your server’s operating system, but would be clumsy around a new device’s firmware.
 Users of hardware WAF tend to treat them as black boxes and intervene in their operations a lot less than they do with software WAFs — which could be a good thing.

 Both hardware and software WAFS come with patches and update support.
 However, updating the software versions usually requires your consent and management for each install, whereas hardware WAFs tend to get updated directly by the provider, leaving you without time-consuming patch management issues.

 Generally speaking, both hardware WAF and software WAFs perform the same tasks.
 Hardware WAFs keep extra load off your servers and they can continue to work even when you want to take one of your servers down.
 A hardware WAF is more reliable and can be left alone to do its job.
 Although hardware WAFs are probably better options than software WAFs, administrators tend to prefer the accessibility and customizability of software WAFs.